OpenLMIS/documents/8-ApproveRequisitionAPI.md

             ......]
 }

 **Description**: Approved quantity should be an integer.
-This error will occur if the approvied quantity for a product is not an integer.
+This error will occur if the approved quantity for a product is not an integer.

 #### 5) *Already Approved*
 **Response**: